 Alibaba broke all online sales records on the occasion of the Singles party.
 In just 24 hours, the sales figures approached $6 billion.
 Internet sales now account for only about 5% of wine sales.
 The main online wine shopping sites are as follows:

 - Wine Kee, Taobao; and,

 - 360 Buy.

 This can also be explained by the absolute transparency offered by this sales approach.
 It provides a very competitive distribution method as well as very low delivery costs, which vary from 10 to 15 RMB (around 2 euros).
-According to Edmond Zhou, an expert at the CCIFC, the next challenge for e-commerce in China will be to ensure ultra-fast delivery to the customer, ie less than 4 hours from the time it was ordered.
+According to Edmond Zhou, an expert at the CCIFC, the next challenge for e-commerce in China will be to ensure ultra-fast delivery to the customer, i.e. less than four hours from the time it was ordered.
 This revolution may prove risky and detrimental for a large number of importers who have failed to utilize this important digital shift.